 Changes in the digital marketing arena have been shaking traditional marketers to their core.
 Owing to the fact that the cyberspace climate is rapidly evolving, trends in the industry are ever-changing as well.

 You don’t have to be a professional marketer to keep yourself abreast of these trends.
-Just about anyone who has business, most especially those with online presence, should be up to date with what’s in and what’s hot in digital marketing.
+Just about anyone who has a business, most especially those with an online presence, should be up to date with what’s in and what’s hot in digital marketing.
 This year, digital marketers have their fair share of the many changes and trends that greatly influenced the way they use online platforms to promote businesses.

 “Omnichannel” is more than just a buzzword among marketing folks.
 It pertains to a multichannel technique that involves different marketing touchpoints to collectively function on each available channel.
 The main goal here is to provide customers convenience all throughout their purchase journey.

 Over 80% of marketers consider social media as the top digital marketing channel.
 It is, however, observed that not all customers engage on such platforms.
 Other channels that marketers tapped into include ephemeral videos, podcasts, mobile apps, live chat, live broadcasts, and offline events.
 Other traditional means also started to gain popularity, such as offline ads and direct mail.
 According to a digital marketing agency in HK, these channels proved to be effective ways to boost existing marketing strategies.